HotCakeX/Harden-Windows-Security/README.md

 If you want to read more: [Demystifying Schannel](https://techcommunity.microsoft.com/t5/core-infrastructure-and-security/demystifying-schannel/ba-p/259233)

-> **Note**
+> [!NOTE]\
-The only [known](https://github.com/HotCakeX/Harden-Windows-Security/issues/38) program incompatible with this category is Battle.net game client.
+> The only [known](https://github.com/HotCakeX/Harden-Windows-Security/issues/38) program incompatible with this category is Battle.net game client.

 <br>